-ON THIS PAGE: You will find a drawing of the main body parts affected by these diseases.
+ON THIS PAGE: You will find a drawing of the main body parts affected by ovarian, fallopian tube, and peritoneal cancer.
 Use the menu to see other pages.

 The next section in this guide is Risk Factors and Prevention.
-It explains what factors may increase the chance of developing these diseases.
-You may use the menu to choose another section to read in this guide.
+It describes the factors that may increase the chance of developing ovarian, fallopian tube, and peritoneal cancer.
+Use the menu to choose another section to read in this guide.